Feminist bookstore: History

 The call for more diverse types of feminist and lesbian spaces took place in-part because queer businesses and locations for community building were few and far between, with the notable exception of the gay bar scene.
 Even within explicitly LGBT (lesbian, gay, bisexual, transgender) spaces lesbians were ostracized, in addition to the broader societal discrimination which they faced.
-Feminist bookstores such as Magic Speller Bookstore which was run by Zoe Nicholson from California, were created in part to combat this homophobia and lesbophobia, in response to the lack of safe spaces for lesbians and bisexual women.
+Feminist bookstores such as Magic Speller Bookstore, which was run by Zoe Nicholson from California, were created in part to combat this homophobia and lesbophobia, in response to the lack of safe spaces for lesbians and bisexual women.

+Many feminist bookstores were run as collectives, with non-hierarchical decision making and a reliance on volunteer labor.
+This was in line with the anti-capitalist tendencies of the women's liberation movement.

+However, it was difficult to sustain anti-capitalist enterprises in a capitalist marketplace where feminists had to pay rent, buy books, and staff the shops.
+The recessions of the 1980s made it difficult for feminist bookstores to survive.
+Some, like New Words in Cambridge, became non-profits so they qualified for grant funding.
+Despite these efforts, feminist bookstores continued to close in the 1990s and 2000s.
+In 2001, there were only 74 left in the United States.

 Establishment of Gender and Women's Studies

 Feminist bookstores were essential to the establishment and growth of feminist studies in the academy.
 By consolidating feminist literature and providing spaces for open discussion of issues relating to women, these bookshops became incubators for feminist intellectuals.
 Critical race and gender theories were produced in part by these intellectuals and activists, and feminist bookstores were key to developing the content necessary for the field to be established in the academy.
 Because these bookstores were open to the public and provided resources through the products sold as well as the women who ran the shops, people who had never had access to that knowledge before then had access.
 This enabled a more widespread call, first for women's studies and then for gender studies, as academic departments across the nation.